Xudong-Huang/may/README.md

 * Don't run CPU bound tasks for long time
 * Don't exceed the stack.
 It will trigger undefined behavior.

+**Note**
+> The first three rules are common when using cooperative async libraries in rust.
+Even using `future` based system also have these limitations.
+So what you should really focus on is the coroutine stack size, make sure it's big enough for your applications.

 ## How to tune stack size
 If you need to tune the coroutine stack size, please read [here][stack]